 Comfort Is Key

-Ensure your little one has all the comforts to help them drift off to slumber land.
+Ensure your little one in sleeping position has all the comforts to help them drift off to slumber land.
 If their bedding is too hot, adjust the room’s temperature or provide extra blankets and covers for warmth.
 If they’re too cold, dress them slightly warmer than you usually would during the day.
 Check that any noise from other parts of the house isn’t disturbing their sleep, so switch on white noise if needed or try listening out for sudden noises around the house that could be waking them up.
 Sleep training is also important to maintain ideal comfort at night.

 Distraction Works Wonders